'American Horror Story' Seasons Ranked (So Far) From Worst to Best

 So here's the thing: Coven (premiered in 2013) started out on a very solid note.
 Yet it quickly got way too campy, strange and became a complete mess by the rushed season finale.
 This season also leaned heavier on dark humor, which wasn't a large hinderance, but it didn't feature the grotesque horror that made the first two seasons so captivating.
 There were also too many storylines that were either hard to keep track of or didn't make sense, and the witches themselves became lackluster as the episodes went on.
 The main highlights that kept Coven from sinking were the brilliant cast additions of Angela Bassett and Kathy Bates, as well as the Stevie Nicks cameo.

 Ryan Murphy and the AHS crew teased 2016's Roanoke to no end, to the point where fans (and us at Fuse) conjured up possible theories of what the theme was going to be.
 The co-creator planned to make this season completely different than the previous ones, and thankfully he stuck to his word.
 Roanoke drove viewers wild with its meta theme of a show within a show, which reenacted the ominous 1590s Roanoke Colony disappearance before things got a little too real!
 Did we need the epilogue finale?
 Definitely not.
 But the rest of the season made up for that slight mishap with some of the best acting and consistent storylines AHS has seen since Asylum.
 Recurring AHS cast members like Sarah Paulson, Lily Rabe and Kathy Bates completely owned their roles.
-New cast additions André Holland, Adina Porter and Cuba Gooding Jr. also held their own throughout the madness.
+New cast additions André Holland and Cuba Gooding Jr. also held their own throughout the madness.

 The found footage theme was also epic, which brought back the fascinating but disturbing themes of cult classics like Blair Witch Project.
 While the themes were refreshing and the return to the show's gory roots was appreciated, the throwaway finale was one of the main things keeping Roanoke from becoming of the best AHS seasons of all time.